Association to Treesearch

 How to become an Associated researcher

-Association to Treesearch takes place in two steps.
+Association to Treesearch takes place in two steps: association of research project and personal association.

 Step 1 is to associate a research project.
 This is done once per project by the project manager.
 The application is open to all projects within Treesearch’s thematic research areas, regardless the size of the project.
 Treesearch will then contact the project manager to provide a password for the second part of the application.